mastAk7/Web/README.md

 - Simple and bare minimum frontend and backend (in MERN stack completely).
 - The thing I basically learned from this project is integrating an ML model perfectly in it.
 - [quantNova](https://quantnova.vercel.app/)

+## Day 18
+- Finally had some tech fun in my life and hence participated in IIIT Delhi fest, Esya'25
+- Went there for having fun but got to know about a crazy hackathon, hackLLM and me and my teammated just locked in.
+- Chose the medium level difficulty challenge (were too majestic for easy and hard was just about aiml).
+We had to detect hallucinations in ai agents like chatGPT, Claude, etc and hence had to fix it.
+- The next 36 hours were full of caffiene and loved my friends too much.
+Developed frontend in react (hosted on vercel), backend in express (hosted on railway), database on mongodb atlas.
+We made two models, the easy one has .62 at the very first try and second one had some bugs and hence .23.
+Ended up taking it to .56 and hence integrated both into one and then into fastapi and hence hosted on render.
+- We werent able to submit it because of the bad management of the hackathon officials but the process was worth it.
+- Their is some issue in the connectivity of the model and the backend frontend which I would be fixing up real soon.
 ---

 ## Note 1 (June Inactivity)